AlteriusOmega/MERN-To-Do/README.md

 Here is what it looks like:
 ![ScreenShot](/MERNToDo.PNG)

-Clone it and make some minor modifications to have your own personalized to-di-list applicatin!
+Clone it and make some minor modifications to have your own personalized to-do-list applicatin!